CaraMcAvinchey/purrfect-sitters/TESTING.md

 | Checkout | ![image](https://github.com/CaraMcAvinchey/purrfect-sitters/assets/97494262/6e05133f-74de-4ab6-a532-6484748598ab) |

 - Desktop performed well on all major pages of the site with minimal improvements needed.
-- Mobile had issues with first contentful paint caused by render-blocking resources.
-- Placing async in the MailChimp script improved the score, but for Stripe this broke the rendering of the credit card field and was removed.

 #### Mobile Results